jwmullally/dracut-iscsi-target/README.md

-If the dracut boot sequence fails, you can debug it by appending `rd.shell` to the cmdline to drop to a shell on error, or use `rd.break=...` to set a breakpoint.
+If the dracut boot sequence fails, you can debug it by appending `rd.shell` to the cmdline to drop to a shell on error, or use `rd.debug` to enable verbose shell command tracing, or `rd.break=...` to set a breakpoint.
 See `dracut.cmdline(7)` for more information.